×

 Swot Analysis of "Standard Chartered Bank: Valuation and Capital Structure" written by Ruth S.K.
 Tan, Zsuzsa R. Huszar, Weina Zhang includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Chartered Standard facing as an external strategic factors.
 Some of the topics covered in Standard Chartered Bank: Valuation and Capital Structure case study are - Strategic Management Strategies, Financial analysis, Financial management and Finance & Accounting.

-Some of the macro environment factors that can be used to understand the Standard Chartered Bank: Valuation and Capital Structure casestudy better are - – central banks are concerned over increasing inflation, competitive advantages are harder to sustain because of technology dispersion, increasing household debt because of falling income levels, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing inequality as vast percentage of new income is going to the top 1%, increasing commodity prices, increasing transportation and logistics costs, challanges to central banks by blockchain based private currencies, wage bills are increasing, etc
+Some of the macro environment factors that can be used to understand the Standard Chartered Bank: Valuation and Capital Structure casestudy better are - – cloud computing is disrupting traditional business models, competitive advantages are harder to sustain because of technology dispersion, there is backlash against globalization, increasing household debt because of falling income levels, challanges to central banks by blockchain based private currencies, technology disruption, increasing transportation and logistics costs, wage bills are increasing, talent flight as more people leaving formal jobs, etc

 12 Hrs